apigee/apigeetool-node/README.md

 #### Optional parameters

-`--help  -h`
-(optional) Displays help on this command.

-`--baseuri   -L`
-(optional) The base URL for you organization on Apigee Edge.
-The default is the base URL for Apigee cloud deployments is `api.enterprise.apigee.com`.
-For on premise deployments, the base URL may be different.

-`--debug -D`
-(optional) Prints additional information about the deployment, including router and message processor IDs.

-`--verbose   -V`
-(optional) Prints additional information as the deployment proceeds.

-`--json  -j`
-(optional) Formats the command's response as a JSON object.

 `--base-path -b`
 (optional) The base path of the API proxy.
 For example, for this API proxy, the base path is /example-proxy: http://myorg-test.apigee.net/example-proxy/resource1.